 An Insider’s Guide to Making a Sales Pitch

-SalesForce Search is a sales recruiting company which specializes in the recruitment and placement of sales professionals.
-We recruit sales people in every sector of the economy including, software, manufacturing, financial services and medical devices.
-Find the right sales person for your organization, start your search here.
+SalesForce Search is a sales recruiting company that specializes in the recruitment and placement of sales professionals.
+We recruit salespeople in every sector of the economy including, software, manufacturing, financial services, and medical devices.
+Find the right salesperson for your organization, start your search here.

 Rhys is a tenacious, top performing Senior Sales Recruiter with 15+ years of focused experience in the Digital Media, Mobile, Software, Technology and B2B verticals.
 He has a successful track record of headhunting top performing sales candidates for some of the most exciting brands in North America.
 He is a Certified Recruitment Specialist (CRS) and has expert experience in prospecting new business, client retention/renewals and managing top performing sales and recruitment teams.
 Rhys enjoys spending quality time with his wife, son, and daughters, BBQing on a hot summer day and tropical vacations.